ibm-cloud-docs/cephaas/sds_hosts_delete.md

 There is no response body for a successful delete operation.
 HTTP response code 204 is returned.

-To verify that the volume mapping for a given host is deleted, list the host details by making a `GET /hosts/{id}` call.
+To verify that the volume mapping for a host is deleted, list the host details by making a `GET /hosts/{id}` call.